 Option 1

-• The most common way to correct this is to do a full immediate refund to instantly fix the mismatch.
-To do this, click on either the Quick Actions> Record Other Payment or Accounting> Money In> Record Other Payment.
+- The most common way to correct this is to do a full immediate refund to instantly fix the mismatch.
+To do this, click on either the Quick Actions then Record Other Receipt or Accounting tab, click the Money In tab, click the green actions button and click Record Other Receipt.

 This will balance out that suppressed fee mismatch